Take your sandwich or fries to the next level with this easy lemon garlic aioli, made with fresh garlic, mayo, and a splash of fresh lemon juice!

 This cheaters’ garlic aioli is a bit easier than making a true aioli but I’m not letting you off the hook completely.
 You’ll still need to use a couple freshly peeled garlic cloves smashed with some kosher salt until it forms a smooth paste.

-To do this, start by peeling the papery skin off a couple cloves of garlic.
-Then slice or mince or crush your garlic to get started on forming smaller pieces.
+Start by peeling the papery skin off a couple cloves of garlic.
+Then slice or mince or crush your garlic with a garlic press to get started on forming smaller pieces.
 How you do this isn’t super important since you’ll be making it into a paste anyway.

 I usually make my garlic paste with the flat of a chef’s knife and a cutting board.
 The kosher salt is still important both for flavor, and because the course texture helps break down the garlic.
 Just alternate smashing it down with the flat of your knife and scooping it back up into a pile.
 Smash and scoop, smash and scoop, until you have a smooth paste.

-After that, it’s super simple.
+After making the garlic paste, it’s super simple.
 That’s why it’s still cheater’s aioli.
 Just mix the garlic paste into your mayo, add a little lemon juice and olive oil, and stir to combine.

 Voila!
 It may not be true aioli, but you’ll still be licking the bowl.